jingliao132/one-to-many-cGAN/README.md

 ```bash
 DATA_ROOT=/path/to/data/ name=expt_name which_direction=AtoB th train.lua
 ```
-Switch `AtoB` to `BtoA` to train translation in opposite direction.

 Models are saved to `./checkpoints/expt_name` (can be changed by passing `checkpoint_dir=your_dir` in train.lua).